BackFed: An Efficient & Standardized Benchmark Suite for Backdoor Attacks in Federated Learning: BackFed Framework Structure

 \subsection{Efficiency of BackFed}

-We evaluate the efficiency of BackFed's multi-processing pipeline by recording the experimentation runtime as the number of clients trained per round increases.
+We evaluate the efficiency of BackFed's multi-processing pipeline by recording the average runtime of a communication round as the number of sampled clients per round increases.
 All experiments are performed on 4 A5000 GPUS.
-As shown in \autoref{fig:scalability}, BackFed's parallel training delivers consistent speedups in both CIFAR10 and Reddit, especially as the number of selected clients increases.
-For instance, when training with 100 clients per round on CIFAR-10, BackFed achieves over a 7$\times$ reduction in runtime compared to FLPoison~\cite{zhang2025sok}.
+As shown in \cref{fig:scalability}, BackFed's parallel training delivers consistent speedups in both CIFAR10 and Reddit, especially as the number of selected clients increases.
+For instance, when training with 100 clients per round on CIFAR-10, BackFed achieves over a 7$\times$ reduction in runtime compared to sequential training.